Hosein-Abdollahi/nsga2-deep-feature-selection/README.md

 NSGA-II scores a few thousand subsets against the same 150 validation images and keeps whichever scores highest.
-With only 150 images, an accuracy estimate wobbles by around 3 percent just from which images happened to land in that split.
+With only 150 images, an accuracy estimate wobbles by around 3 percentage points just from which images happened to land in that split.
 Try thousands of subsets against a wobbly measurement and one of them will look great partly by luck, and the search has no way to tell luck from skill.